 This is a relatively small tapeworm (15-40 mm) and tends to infect children.
 The reservoir is rodents and transmission is oro-faecal.
 Thus, cross infection and auto-infection are common in children.

-The eggs are ingested and invade the small intestine where they mature into adult worms.
+The eggs are ingested and invade the small intestine where they mature into adult tapeworms.
 These adults reside for several weeks.

 Light infection is associated with vague abdominal pain but enteritis can occur with heavier infections.